 Three undergraduate law students from Trinity have recorded some brief reflections on their experience of Cambridge law admissions interviews.
 This video supplements the sample law admissions video above and includes some valuable advice from current students.

-As for your interview, the best way to prepare for the test is to think about what is going on in the world and in your life, and to feed your thoughts by reading, listening to, watching and engaging with a wide range of good quality source material.
+As for your interview, the best way to prepare for the essay component of the test is to think about what is going on in the world and in your life, and to feed your thoughts by reading, listening to, watching and engaging with a wide range of good quality source material.
 There are no tricks or hidden secrets: we simply want to see what you think and how you argue.